-The Effects of the differences between IFRS and GAAP of countries in wich the accompanying financial statements may be used not have been assessed.
+The effects of the differences between IFRS and GAAP of countries in which the accompanying financial statements may be used have not been assessed.

-Signed for identification purposes with the report dated 03/10/2022 PISTRELLI, HENRY MARTIN Y ASOCIADOS S.RL.
+Signed for identification purposes with the report dated 03/09/2023 PISTRELLI, HENRY MARTIN Y ASOCIADOS S.RL.
 C.P.C.E.T.F.
 Cámara Río Grande.
 Vol. I Fo.
 3